iambumblehead/scroungejs/README.md

  Multiple trees may be discovered and concatenated and .css files that associate with a tree will be discovered as well.

- _npmjs and github do not display the tree correctly_

  ```bash
  $ node ./scrounge.js -i ./getStarted/app --isConcatenated=true \
    --outputPath=./app/public/cmpr --isRecursive=true --trees=app.js